nrk/phpiredis/README.md

 `hiredis` is usually available in the repositories of most Linux distributions, alternatively it is possible to build it by fetching the code from its [repository](https://github.com/redis/hiredis).

+`Note`: Installing the phpiredis extension requires php to install both the APC and APCU extensions, otherwise the dynamic library cannot be loaded.

 ```sh
 git clone https://github.com/nrk/phpiredis.git
 cd phpiredis